Tips For Opening Day Pheasant Hunting

 Opening day of pheasant season is a lot like the first day of school.
 Everyone is wearing their fancy new clothes, people are wandering around aimlessly, and lessons are about to be learned.
 Hunters and their quarry get an education.
 Hunting success often hinges on preparation.
 These tips will help you get the most of your opening day hunt.

-Get Out Your Gun
+Get Your Gun Ready!

 The number of hunters who pull out their shotgun for the first time all year on opening morning never ceases to amaze me.
 These are often the same people who are irritable by lunch time because they’ve missed a handful of birds.
-If you only hit 25% of the birds you shoot at it takes twelve rooster flushes to fill a three bag limit.
+If you only hit 25% of the birds you shoot at it takes twelve rooster flushes to fill a three-bag limit.
 And that is just for one hunter.
 Spend some time at your local range shooting trap, skeet, and sporting clays.
 Good shooting is a matter of muscle memory.
 Without practice muscle memory doesn’t develop.

 Crop rotations are always in flux.
 Last year’s corn field could be soybeans this year.
 What was alfalfa might be sunflowers now.
 That old CRP field might have a house sitting on it today.
 Having this information a few weeks before the season will make your opening day hunts more productive.
 I tend to cover a lot of ground on opening day.
 After all, it’s only opening day once a year.
 If I cross a few spots off my list beforehand, it helps me hunt the best ground when the hunting is good.

-Hydrate and Dress In Layers
+Hydrate and Dress in Layers

 Opening day temperatures are often warm.
 A layered outfit allows you to shed clothing as the day warms up.
 A cooler full of water will help quench your thirst and keep you sharp during the hunt.